Chris Lambert (baseball): Detroit Tigers

 Lambert's time as a relief pitcher for Memphis had not been a success: in 28 appearances he was 1–4 with an ERA of 7.49.
 The Tigers, accordingly, returned Lambert to a starting role.
 He made one start at the tail end of the 2007 season; a six-inning performance in which he allowed just one hit while striking out ten.
 The Tigers invited Lambert to 2008 spring training, but he did not make the major league cut and returned to Toledo, where he went 5–3 with an ERA of 3.37 in his first 12 starts.
 On August 23, the Tigers announced their intention to recall Lambert to start on the 26th in place of the struggling Nate Robertson.
 Lambert made his first major league debut for the Tigers on August 26, against the Cleveland Indians.
 He struck out the first batter he faced, Indians outfielder Grady Sizemore, but would end up going 2-1, with an ERA of 5.66 to finish out the year.

 Lambert was designated for assignment August 18, 2009.

 Baltimore Orioles

-Lambert was claimed off waivers by Baltimore August 20, 2009.
+Lambert was claimed off waivers by the Baltimore Orioles on August 20, 2009.
 He would appear in four major-league games with Baltimore at the end of that season, pitching a total of 5 2/3 innings, all in relief.
-His contract was not renewed for the following season, and he did not return to the minor leagues, so that his professional baseball career ended after 2009.
+On October 29, Lambert was removed from the 40-man roster a sent outright to the Triple-A Norfolk Tides.
+His contract expired following the season, and he did not return to the minor leagues, consequently ending his professional baseball career.